Visit the land of the Maya

 We will be staying at the Hotel Inmaculada

-We will fly out of Guatemala in the afternoon.
+We will then fly out of Guatemala in the afternoon.

 We will arrive in the UK.

-This trip is non-profit, hence the price (tour operators quote £3,750 excluding flight), although you will be following a similar itinerary and staying in luxury hotels.
+This trip is hugely discounted (tour operators quote £3,750 excluding flight), although you will be following a similar itinerary and staying in luxury hotels.
+I organize these trips as I am passionate about people learning more about this fascinating culture and I do not want them to have to pay high-end prices to do so.

-- 25th July – 3rd August 2012 (with the Stone Center for Latin American Studies, Tulane University – US teachers)
+- 2012 Expert Guide with the Stone Center for Latin American Studies, Tulane University, USA